Frequently Asked Questions

 How does the RColorBlend system work?
 Can the RColorBlend system generate every possible color?

-RColorBlend is a proprietary process: Recover™ dye free recycled fiber is blended with other carrier fibers that have been low impact dyed (rPET, organic cotton, nylon, lyocell) to create fiber blends ready for spinning, with accurate and unique colors without using water or chemicals.
+RColorBlend is a proprietary process: Recover™ dye free recycled fiber is blended with other carrier fibers that have been low impact dyed (rPET, organic cotton, nylon, lyocell) to create fiber blends ready for spinning, with accurate and unique colors with minimal use of water and solvents.

 Recover™ offers a catalogue with a standard color palette which evolves season-to-season.
 In addition, custom colors can be developed meeting customer design and production demands.